jbandela/cppcomponents/README.txt

 This repository is in preparation for a series of planned blog posts at http://jrb-programming.blogspot.com/

-In brief this allows for a relatively easy to define and use interfaces that allows calls to be made across dll boundaries even if the exe and dll are created with different compilers Tested on windows with MSVC 2012 Milan .exe and mingw gcc 4.7.2 .dll And on Ubuntu 12.10 with gcc 4.7.2 for executable and clang 3.1 (from ppa:kxstudio-team/builds) for .so
+In brief this allows for easy to define,implement and use interfaces that allows calls to be made across dll boundaries even if the exe and dll are created with different compilers Tested on windows with MSVC 2012 Milan .exe and mingw gcc 4.7.2 .dll And on Ubuntu 12.10 with gcc 4.7.2 for executable and clang 3.1 (from ppa:kxstudio-team/builds) for .so